MechSimulator

 Who Uses This Simulator?

-This Kirchhoff’s circuit solver is designed for electrical engineering students learning circuit analysis, physics students studying DC circuits, TVET trainees practicing mesh and node methods, and instructors teaching Kirchhoff’s laws.
+This Kirchhoff’s circuit solver is designed for electrical engineering students learning circuit analysis, physics students studying DC circuits, engineering trainees practicing mesh and node methods, and instructors teaching Kirchhoff’s laws.
 It provides hands-on, visual understanding of multi-loop circuit behaviour without requiring laboratory equipment or professional simulation software like SPICE.

 Explore Related Simulators